-The new financial reporting standards and TFAC accounting guidance related to financial instruments introduce new classification and measurement requirements for financial instruments as well as provide derecognition guidance on financial assets and financial liabilities.
-The new guidance also provides an option for the Branch to apply hedge accounting to reduce accounting mismatch between hedged item and hedging instrument.
-In addition, the new rule provides detailed guidance on financial instruments issued by the Branch whether it is a liability or an equity.
+The financial reporting standards and TFAC Accounting Guidance related to financial instruments address the classification and measurement requirements for financial instruments as well as provide derecognition guidance on financial assets and financial liabilities.
+The guidance also provides an option for the Branch to apply hedge accounting to reduce accounting mismatch between hedged item and hedging instrument.
+In addition, the rule provides detailed guidance on financial instruments issued by the Branch whether it is a liability or an equity.
 Among other things, they require extensive disclosure on financial instruments and related risks.

-The new classification requirements of financial assets require the Branch to assess both i) business model for holding the financial assets; and ii) cash flow characteristics of the asset whether the contractual cash flows represent solely payments of principal and interest (SPPI).
+The classification requirements of financial assets require the Branch to assess both i) business model for holding the financial assets; and ii) cash flow characteristics of the asset whether the contractual cash flows represent solely payments of principal and interest (SPPI).
 The classification affects the financial assets' measurement.
-The new guidance requires assessment of impairment of financial assets as well as contract assets and recognition of expected credit loss from initial recognition.
+The guidance requires assessment of impairment of financial assets as well as contract assets and recognition of expected credit loss from initial recognition.

-On 1 January 2020, the Branch passes criteria of temporarily exemption from TFRS 9 Financial Instruments and TFRS 7 Financial Instruments: Disclosures under TFRS 4 (revised 2018) Insurance Contracts.
-The Branch is eligible to apply the 'financial instruments and disclosure for insurance companies' accounting guidance' ('The Accounting Guidance') as the Branch has not previously applied any version of TFRS 9 Financial Instrument and the Branch's activities are predominantly connected with insurance business, based on the eligibility assessment the total carrying amount of liabilities connected with insurance of Baht 12 million as at 1 January 2018 is greater than 90% of the total carrying amount of all its liabilities.
-Liabilities connected with insurance included liabilities within the scope of TFRS 4 and certain deferred tax liabilities of Baht 0.02 million.

-After the date of eligibility assessment, there has been no change in the Branch's activities that requires a reassessment of the eligibility assessment.
-Additional information on financial assets in relation to the election of the temporary option is illustrated per below:
+The Branch performed an initial eligibility assessment and passed the criteria of temporary exemption from TFRS 9 Financial Instruments and TFRS 7 Financial Instruments: Disclosures under TFRS 4 (revised 2018) Insurance Contracts.
+The Branch is eligible to apply the 'financial instruments and disclosure for insurance companies' accounting guidance' ('The Accounting Guidance') After the date of eligibility assessment, there has been no change in the Branch's activities that requires a reassessment of the eligibility assessment.
+Additional information on financial assets in relation to the election of the temporary option is illustrated as follows: